Basic concepts of flexbox

 justify-content in the live example:

-In a later article we will explore these properties in more depth, in order to have a better understanding of how they work.
+In the article Aligning Items in a Flex Container we will explore these properties in more depth, in order to have a better understanding of how they work.
 These simple examples however will be useful in the majority of use cases.

 After reading this article you should have an understanding of the basic features of Flexbox.
 In the next article we will look at how this specification relates to other parts of CSS.